-Students should apply for graduation during the semester of planned graduation and no later than the date specified in the most current version of the Office of Graduate Education's Graduation Deadlines and Procedures.
+Students should apply for graduation during the semester of planned graduation and no later than the date specified in the most current version of the Graduate College's Graduation Deadlines and Procedures.
 Students are responsible for knowing the University deadlines.
 The Graduate Application for Graduation is through MyASU.
 Additional instructions on applying for graduation are online.